-One of the most important tools you can have in your survival arsenal is a hatchet.
+One of the most important tools you can have in your survival arsenal is a quality survival hatchet.
 This versatile tool is invaluable when it comes to chopping wood to fuel a fire, building an emergency shelter, or in the event you need a weapon for self-defense.
-While a knife can help with these tasks, no knife can perform as well as a good hatchet when push comes to shove and your survival depends on these functions.
+While a quality bowie knife can help with these tasks, no knife can perform as well as a good hatchet when push comes to shove and your survival depends on these functions.

 In addition, a good hiking hatchet can make your entire trip more fun by enabling you to relax around a roaring fire each night of your trip.
 Even if you are only harvesting dead and downed wood for your fire, you’ll need to chop it down to size in order to avoid having burning limbs sticking out of your fire and creating a potentially dangerous situation.

 We will introduce everything you need to know about choosing the best survival hatchet for your next trip and highlight five of the best hatchets for different uses, ranging from backpacking to self-defense to surviving an emergency.

 Hatchet vs. Axe vs. Tomahawk

 Before diving into hatchets, it is important to distinguish between the terms hatchet, axe, and tomahawk.
 Although they are often used interchangeably in casual situations, they specify different tools.

 Hatchets are typically 12 inches or less in length, and as such are significantly lighter than axes that are typically 22 inches or longer.